 XRF User Fees

-Starting in July 01, 2010 and revised in July 2014 and July 2015, XRF has instituted user-fees to defray part of the cost of running the Facility.
+Starting in July 01, 2010, XRF has instituted user-fees to defray part of the cost of running the Facility.
 Please see XRF Fee Structure for more information about fees.

 XRF Boot Camp